 Google throws out a very broad net, so make sure to target your keyword setting and include negative keywords to avoid paying for the wrong type of traffic.

 The total budget spent in AdWords is based on your expected return.
 Whether it is the benefits of market research or direct sales, AdWords should result in solid ROI.
 Your ROI results are driven by how well you implement your AdWords strategy.
 Your budget may be as low as $50 per month to get value for AdWords.

 Perform a Google search in your industry and see if competitors are using AdWords.
 More than likely, their ads can be found running in AdWords because they are getting results with an acceptable ROI.
 They get those results because the advertiser has total control over their AdWords budget.
 This is true whether you spend thousands of dollars or just a few hundred.
-This almost-guaranteed ROI from a well-run AdWords program is the best reason to test AdWords as a part of your web marketing plan.
+This almost-guaranteed ROI from a well-run AdWords program is the best reason to test AdWords as a part of your strategic digital marketing plan.

 Do your research and learn more about AdWords.
 Many companies fail at AdWords because they go too broad and expect too much.
 Keep your campaigns very targeted and closely track results.
-Make a commitment to include AdWords in your web marketing plan and make an effort to set up campaigns with a solid ROI.
+Make a commitment to include AdWords in your strategic digital marketing plan and make an effort to set up campaigns with a solid ROI.
 Follow the guidelines in this post and make use of AdWords as an excellent resource for your company.

 - Set aside a test budget and establish a targeted AdWords campaign.

 - Search in Google to find your competitors in AdWords and determine their strategy.
 They may have a few good ideas you can copy.

 - Focus on targeted keywords and simple direct ads with a solid call to action.

 - Link your AdWords to Google Analytics and track your results.